0xPolygon/polygon-docs/docs/pos/operate-node/delegate/delegator-faq.md

 In case you dont want that to happen, re-delegate your rewards before delegating additional funds.

-### I have delegated my tokens via MetaMask on the Staking dashboard.
+### I have delegated my tokens via MetaMask on the dashboard.
 Do I need to keep my system or device on?

 No. Once your Delegation transactions are confirmed, and you can see your tokens reflected in the **Total Stake** and **New Reward** sections, then you are done.
 There is no need to keep your system or device on.